koraymelih/nonlinear-vibrations/README.md

   - Stiffness matrix
   - Linear damping matrix
   - Structural damping matrix
-- Nonlinearities with the types
+- Nonlinearities with the types and the  ID's of the affected nodes.
+The types of nonlinearities allowed are:
+  -cubic stiffness
+  -cubic damping
+  -dry friction
+  -gap nonlinearity
+  -piecewise linear stiffness
+  -square stiffness

 ### How to use
 The user provides the above-mentinoned system matrices in a text-file as in the sample file.